myint/vulture/README.rst

 Features
 --------

-* Fast: Uses static code analysis
+* Fast: Uses static code analysis.
-* Lightweight: Only one module
+* Lightweight: Only one module.
-* Tested: Comes with a test suite
+* Tested: Comes with a test suite.
-* Complements *pyflakes* and has the same output syntax
+* Complements *pyflakes* and has the same output syntax.

 Installation
 ------------

-* vulture supports Python 2.6, 2.7 and 3.x
+* vulture supports Python 2.6, 2.7 and 3.x.

 You can install vulture with this command::